sander76/clipstick/README.md

 Define a pydantic model as you would normally do, pass it to clipstick and you get a cli including subcommands, nice docstrings and validations based on typing and pydantic validators.

-## Why?

-There are many other tools out there that do kind of the same, but they all don't do quite exactly what I want.

-The goal of clipstip is to use pydantic to model your cli by leveraging:

-- The automatic casting of input variables.
-- The powerful validation capabilities.
-- Docstrings as cli documentation.
-- No other mental model required than Typing and Pydantic.

-Clipstick is inspired by [tyro](https://brentyi.github.io/tyro/), which is excellent and more versatile than this tool.
-But in my opionion its primary focus is not building a cli tool along the lines of Argparse or Click but more on composing complex objects from the command line.
-Making tyro behave like a "traditional" cli requires additional `Annotation` flags, which I don't want.

-Some other similar tools don't support pydantic v2, so I decided to create my own.
-Next to that I wanted to try and build my own parser instead of using `Argparse` because... why not.

 ## Installation

 `pip install clipstick`

 ## Example